Sebastianhju/Runeterra-5e/Items/Consumables.md

 ## Control Ward

-Cost: 150 Gold
+Cost: 100 Gold

-As a bonus action you can place this ward down in the envoirment.
-The ward stays until destoryed and grants you and allies within 30 feet of the ward truesight wherever the ward can see from where it stands.
+As an action you can place this ward down in the envoirment.
+The ward stays until destoryed and grants you and allies within 30 feet of the ward truesight whenever the ward can see from where it stands.
 It does not see trough envoirment, exept the envoirment it is placed in.

 As an action you can scry into the ward as long as you are on the same plane as the ward.
-You can see everything that happens within 30 feet of the ward.
+You can see everything that happens within 60 feet of the ward.

 The ward has an armor class of 10 and hit points equal to four times your level.